Foreword

 You received the error message:

-doesn't exist yet add later.
+random `x` because mutable x doesn’t exist yet add later.

 Data Types